Janet 1.38.0-73334f3 Documentation

 (string/format format & values)

-, but specialized for operating with Janet values.
+Similar to C's snprintf, but specialized for operating with Janet values.
 Returns a new string.

 The following conversion specifiers are supported, where the upper case specifiers generate upper case output: